nymtech/nym/documentation/operators/src/nodes/vps-setup.md

 You will need to rent a VPS to run your node on.
 One key reason for this is that your node **must be able to send TCP data using both IPv4 and IPv6** (as other nodes you talk to may use either protocol).

+Tor community created a very helpful table called [*Good Bad ISPs*](https://community.torproject.org/relay/community-resources/good-bad-isps/), use that one as a guideline for your choice of ISP for your VPS.

 Currently we run [performance testing](../testing/performance.md) events to find out the best optimization.
 Sphinx packet decryption is CPU-bound, so more fast cores the better throughput.

 ### `nym-node`